Apprenticeships Employers FAQ

 A National Minimum Wage for apprentices was introduced on 1 October 2010.
 The wage applies to all apprentices aged under 19; and apprentices aged 19 or over in the first year of their Apprenticeship.

 As of April 1st 2024 the national minimum wage for apprentices is £6.40 an hour and applies to time working, plus time spent training that is part of the Apprenticeship.
-This rate applies to apprentices under 19 and those aged 19 or over who are in their first year.
+This rate applies to apprentices under 19 and those aged 19 or over who are in their first year of the apprenticeship.
 Apprentices must be paid at least the national minimum wage rate if they’re an apprentice aged 19 or over and have completed their first year.

-Employers are free to pay above the new wage and many do so, but employers must ensure that they are paying their apprentices at least the minimum wage.
+Employers are free to pay above the national minimum wage and many do so, but employers must ensure that they are paying their apprentices at least the minimum wage.
 If an apprentice is on a higher wage, the employer must continue to pay that for the remainder of the training or until the apprentice becomes eligible for the full national minimum wage.

 You must be at least: